Detlev Peukert: Working class history

-Detlev Peukert was born in Gütersloh, Eastern Westphalia, the son of Konrad Peukert, an engineer, and his wife Ilse (Kramer) Peukert, a secretary.
-He grew up in a working-class family in the Ruhr and he was the first member of his family to attend university.
+Detlev Peukert was born in Gütersloh, Eastern Westphalia, the son of Konrad Peukert, a mining engineer from Oederan/Flöha (Saxony), and his wife Ilse (Kramer) Peukert, a secretary from Gütersloh.
+He grew up in Hamm-Herringen in the Ruhr area.
 Many of his father's fellow coal miners had been members of either the SPD or KPD, and were sent to concentration camps during the Nazi era.
 Growing up in the coal miners' milieu, where many so had been sent to concentration camps for anti-Nazi views, left Peukert very interested in the subject of outsiders in the Third Reich, as he wanted to know why so many coal miners chose to oppose the Nazi regime when so many other ordinary people were passive, indifferent or supportive of the Nazi regime.
 The coal miners of the Ruhr formed a distinctive sub-culture in Germany, known for their defiant, rebellious attitude to authority, left-wing views, and their often confrontational relations with the firm of Krupp AG, Germany's biggest corporation, which in turn was owned by the Krupp family, Germany's richest family.
 As a student, Peukert studied under Hans Mommsen at Bochum university, and began teaching at the University of Essen starting in 1978.